bartczernicki/Articles/20230326-Make-Great-Decisions-Using-Ben-Franklins-Pros-And-Cons-Method/Readme.md

 - Take reasons that are of similar weight and cross them off of the other competing half.
 Multiple reasons can be combined from one side to form a "subjective" weight to balance out the other half.
 (For example, two "Pro" reasons might add up to an equal weight of a single "Con" reason)
 - The side with the most remaining reasons is the option one should select for the decision in question

+## Example

+## Why This Simple Process Matters

+Most people in their personal lives or even in business context do not use a systematic or organized decision process.
+Even important or high-stakes decisions are made using "expertise" or "gut feel".
+A simple decision-making process, such as creating a pro and con list, is better than having no decision-making process because it introduces structure and organization to the decision-making task.
+Even though this basic method is over 250 years old it encourages individuals to consider multiple aspects of a decision, including potential benefits and drawbacks.
+By examining both positive and negative factors, decision-makers can gain a clearer understanding of the implications of their choices, which can lead to more informed and balanced decisions.